bentley-historical-library/bhl_rmw_docs/transfer_from_media.md

 - If you have exhausted the selection of disk types and content is still unable to be read, the disk may use a unique formatting or have suffered some data loss or degradation.
 Eject the disk and move it to separations.

+> **Note**
+>
-> **Note**: If you are working on a high-value collection or the disk appears to hold very significant content, notify the Archivist for Metadata and Digital Curation, as additional efforts may be warranted.
+> If you are working on a high-value collection or the disk appears to hold very significant content, notify the Archivist for Metadata and Digital Curation, as additional efforts may be warranted.

 - Once you have determine that there is in fact content on the disk, click the "Capture Disk Image File" button.
 Enter the path to the appropriate barcode folder for the image output directory and use the barcode for the image filename.
 The FC5025 software will then read through the individual tracks on the disk and produce an exact copy of the data therein.
 If this operation fails, try again.
 If no disk image is able to be created, eject the disk and move it to separations.

+> **Note**
+>
-> **Note**: If you are working on a high-value collection or the disk appears to hold very significant content, notify the Archivist for Metadata and Digital Curation, as additional efforts may be warranted.
+> If you are working on a high-value collection or the disk appears to hold very significant content, notify the Archivist for Metadata and Digital Curation, as additional efforts may be warranted.

 - Your next step will be to extract files from the disk image.
 Open AccessData FTK Imager and select "Add Evidence Item" from File menu or from toolbar.
 In the screen that pops up, select "Image File" and then browse to the file you just created.

 - Once the file is loaded in FTK Imager, navigate to the root directory, which will contain the folders and files that were on the original floppy disk.
 Export the files to the appropriate barcode folder as detailed in the 3.5" floppy instructions above.

-- You may now click the 'Remove Evidence Item' button, delete the disk image file, and proceed to review content.
+- You may now click the "Remove Evidence Item" button, delete the disk image file, and proceed to [review content](review.md).

 ## Data CDs and DVDs